-One of the greatest gifts my year-long sabbatical has provided is a new found love for our national parks system.
+One of the greatest gifts my 18-month sabbatical has provided is a new found love for our national parks system.
 I had the opportunity to visit 21 National Parks, Monuments, Wildlife Refuges or Recreation Areas.
 And while that seems like a lot, Mr. Misadventures and I have only scratched the surface.
 There are 176 sites that fall under those categories, and 401 designated sites in the entire national park system – a lifetime of places to visit.

 These are America’s treasurers and I’m proud that they are available to the world.
 The scenery was breath-taking, but I also enjoyed the opportunity to get close to wildlife.
 I’ve never been on a safari, so this is the closest I’ve gotten to that experience!

 I wanted to share a few of my favorite national park sites we visited this past year.